liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 {@img pipeline-parallel.png}{Sequence diagram with pipelining: *P* pulls multiple events from *S* and evaluates each of them on a copy of *P* in a separate thread}{.6}

-Although pipelining borrows features from both pre-emptive pulling and non-blocking pull, it is actually distinct from these two techniques.
+Although pipelining borrows features from both preemptive pulling and non-blocking pull, it is actually distinct from these two techniques.
 As in non-blocking pull, it sends input events in parallel to multiple copies of a processor; however, rather than sending the same event to multiple, independent instances of *P*, it sends events that should be processed in sequence by a single processor instance each to a distinct copy of *P* and collects their result.
-In the sequence e1 e2 ..., this means that one copy of *P* processes the subtrace e1, while another one processes (in parallel) the subtrace e2, and so on.
+In the sequence e1 e2 ..., this means that one copy of *P* processes the sub-trace e1, while another one processes (in parallel) the sub-trace e2, and so on.

 Obviously, this "trick" does not guarantee the correct result on all processors, as some of them have an output that depends on the complete trace.
 As a simple example, one can consider the processor that computes the cumulative sum of all input events; it is clear that pipelining this processor will return an incorrect result, as each copy of the processor will receive (and hence add) a unique event of the input trace.